Wishmasterflo/ofox_lynx/README.md

 # Orangefox Recovery for Google Pixel 7a (lynx)

 This is still "work in progress" and not a fully working recovery yet.
-Data decryption does not work!

-- Based on August 2024 Kernel
-- Colors (blue/orange etc) are inverted so by default it is "BlueFox" instead of "OrangeFox"
-- USB (adb) working
-- Encryption is disabled

 ## Installation methods:

 ## From recovery: